nickbiso/Keras-Class-Activation-Map/README.md

-## Applying MAP to images of the same category
+## Applying MAP to images of the same category (Greater Swiss Mountain Dog)

 As we expected, the CNN is looking for specific features.
-In the example below, when it sees this kind of nose/mouth area of a dog the models predicts that it is a greater swiss mountain dog.
+In the example below, when it sees this kind of nose/mouth area of a dog the models predicts that it is a Greater Swiss Mountain Dog.

 ![alt text](https://github.com/nickbiso/Keras-Class-Activation-Map/blob/master/readme_images/output1.jpeg)